tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 The performance characteristics of Dilithium and Falcon may differ based on the specific implementation and hardware platform.
 Generally, Dilithium is known for its relatively fast signature generation, while Falcon can provide more efficient signature verification.
 The choice may depend on whether the application requires more frequent signature generation or signature verification.
 For further clarity, please refer to the tables in sections {{RecSecurity}} and {{Comparisons}}.

-Sphincs+ [SPHINCS] utilizes the concept of stateless hash-based signatures, where each signature is unique and unrelated to any previous signature (as discussed in {{hash-based}}).
+SPHINCS+ [SPHINCS] utilizes the concept of stateless hash-based signatures, where each signature is unique and unrelated to any previous signature (as discussed in {{hash-based}}).
 This property eliminates the need for maintaining state information during the signing process.
-Other hash-based signature algorithms are stateful, including HSS/LMS {{!RFC8554}} and XMSS {{!RFC8391}}.
 SPHINCS+ was designed to sign up to 2^64 messages and it offers three security levels.
 The parameters for each of the security levels were chosen to provide 128 bits of security, 192 bits of security, and 256 bits of security.
-Sphincs+ offers smaller key sizes, larger signature sizes, slower signature generation, and slower verification when compared to Dilithium and Falcon.
+SPHINCS+ offers smaller key sizes, larger signature sizes, slower signature generation, and slower verification when compared to Dilithium and Falcon.
 SPHINCS+ does not introduce a new intractability assumption.
 It builds upon established foundations in cryptography, making it a reliable and robust digital signature scheme for a post-quantum world.
 The advantages and disadvantages of SPHINCS+ over other signature algorithms is disussed in Section 3.1 of {{?I-D.draft-ietf-cose-sphincs-plus}}.

 ## Hash-then-Sign Versus Sign-then-Hash